 It is a neuromuscular autoimmune disease that affects the use of muscles.
-Normal communication between the nerve and the muscle is disrupted, leaving the muscle weak and fatigued.
+Regular communication between the nerve and the power is disrupted, leaving the strong, weak, and tired.

-An autoimmune disease is one in which the body’s immune system appears to attack healthy tissue and produces so many antibodies (immune blood proteins that recognize and fight infections and other foreign things in the body) that healthy tissue is damaged.
+An autoimmune disease is when the body’s immune system appears to attack healthy tissue and produces so many antibodies (immune blood proteins that recognize and fight infections and other foreign things in the body) that healthy tissue is damaged.

-With MG, it is the voluntary (striated) muscles that are weakened.
+With MG, it is the weakened voluntary (striated) muscles.
 Voluntary muscles are the muscles that we can control, where the message is transmitted through our nervous system to contract the muscle.

-They are the muscles of our legs, our arms and our neck; those who move the eyeball and keep the eyelids open; some of those involved in facial expression and those that involve chewing, swallowing and breathing.
+They are the muscles of our legs, arms, and neck; those who move the eyeball and keep the eyelids open; some of those involved in facial expression, and those that include chewing, swallowing and breathing.
 MG does not affect bowel and bladder function or the mental capacity of the myasthenic.

-In order for a muscle to contract, the chemical acetylcholine normally transmits nerve impulses to the muscle fibers at the place where the nerve and muscle connect (the neuromuscular junction).
+For a muscle to contract, the chemical acetylcholine transmits nerve impulses typically to the muscle fibers where the nerve and muscle connect (the neuromuscular junction).

-Physical weakness of the myasthenic muscle is caused by a defect in this neuromuscular junction.
-However, while the myasthenic has a problem with the transmission of nerve impulses to the muscle, the nerves and the muscles themselves can remain normal.
+A defect in this neuromuscular junction causes physical weakness of the myasthenic muscle.
+However, while the myasthenic has a problem transmitting nerve impulses to the power, the nerves and the muscles can remain normal.

 Research has shown that most myasthenias form abnormal antibodies against the acetylcholine receptor (sites where the chemical can be received on the surface of the muscle).

-The number of acetylcholine receptors in a myasthenia is reduced due to an attack of the receptors by the body’s immune system: if receptors are missing, the muscle’s response to nerve impulses is poor, leading to weakness.
+The number of acetylcholine receptors in myasthenia is reduced due to an attack by the body’s immune system.
+If receptors are missing, the muscle’s response to nerve impulses is poor, leading to weakness.

 Scientists are investigating what triggers the body to develop an autoimmune response.
-In many myathenes, the thymus gland appears to be involved.
+In many machines, the thymus gland appears to be involved.

-The onset of MG can be sudden, with severe and generalized muscle weakness, but more often the symptoms in the early stages are subtle and variable, making the correct diagnosis difficult.
+The onset of MG can be sudden, with severe and generalized muscle weakness.
+Still, more often, the symptoms in the early stages are subtle and variable, making the correct diagnosis difficult.

 Some only have ocular myasthenia that affects the muscles and lids of the eye; others mainly have difficulty swallowing or difficulty speaking; others have generalized MG that affects many muscle groups.

-Muscle weakness can develop over a few days or weeks, or remain at the same level for long periods of time.
+Muscle weakness can develop over a few days or weeks or remain at the same level for long periods.

 The severity varies at different times of the day and from person to person.
-The maximum degree of involvement in an individual patient usually manifests in the first 5 to 7 years, and then tends not to be progressive, although muscle involvement and the severity of weakness can fluctuate from hour to hour and from day to day.
+The maximum degree of involvement in an individual patient usually manifests in the first 5 to 7 years and then tends not to be progressive.
+However, muscle involvement and the severity of weakness can fluctuate from hour to hour and from day to day.

-Myasthenia gravis (MG) is generally not a degenerative disease, that is, with continued use, the muscle itself should not deteriorate.
+Myasthenia gravis (MG) is generally not a degenerative disease; with continued use, the muscle itself should not deteriorate.

-A hallmark of MG, however, is fluctuating muscle weakness, worsened by the use of those muscles and enhanced by the rest of the same muscles.
-Consequently, a person with MG experiences phases of muscle weakness that alternate with periods of normal health.
+However, a hallmark of MG is fluctuating muscle weakness, worsened by using those muscles and enhanced by the rest of the same forces.
+Consequently, a person with MG experiences phases of muscle weakness that alternate with periods of everyday health.